NaesSnippit/challenge-one/README.md

 N/A

 ## Contributions
-Made with ❤️ by Monet Montgomery.
+Made with ❤️ by Monet Montgomery, starter code provided by University of California Berkeley Coding Bootcamp.

 ![horiseon website](./assets/images/horiseon.png)